MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-https.md

 1. Run the [diagnostic tool](configure-run-diagnostics.md) to send a test HTTPs request.

-Now, you can access R Server to operationalize analytics securely on https://<webnode-server-name> from your client applications.
+Now, you can access Machine Learning Server to operationalize analytics securely on https://<webnode-server-name> from your client applications.

 <br />